canvasxyz/canvas/docs/index.md

 </div>

 Traditionally, local-first databases have only offered simple data structures like KV-stores, maps, and feeds.
-They often enforce strict data schemas, require developers to set up private keys for users, and provide limited options for persistence and sync.
+They provide limited database consistency guarantees, require developers to manage private keys, and provide limited options for persistence and sync.

 To solve these problems, we built an embedded runtime that preserves determinism and convergence in an eventually-consistent